Year since Washington change, Native sports imagery evolving - News Break

 Washington will not have any kind of Native American imagery as part of its next name, and the subject is still evolving across sports in the year since the storied NFL franchise dropped arguably the most polarizing moniker left in the pros.

-Tuesday marks the one-year anniversary since Washington and the accompanying Indian head logo after 87 years amid pressure from sponsors and decades of criticism that they are offensive to Native Americans.
-The will be around for one more season, with a new name set to be revealed in early 2022.
+Tuesday marks the one-year anniversary since Washington dropped the name Redskins and the accompanying Indian head logo after 87 years amid pressure from sponsors and decades of criticism that they are offensive to Native Americans.
+The Washington Football Team will be around for one more season, with a new name set to be revealed in early 2022.

 “The Washington Football Team’s announcement that they will not be using Native American imagery is a major step towards reconciliation, justice and equality, but there’s still more work to be done,” said Crystal Echo Hawk, founder and executive director of Native American-led nonprofit IllumiNative.
 “This is a step in the right direction, we ask that the NFL, MLB, and NHL urge the Kansas City Chiefs, Atlanta Braves, and Chicago Blackhawks to follow Washington Football Team president Jason Wright’s lead in order to stand on the right side of history.”

-Wright, who was named Washington’s team president in August, ruled out Warriors in a on the team’s website Monday, saying feedback from Native American communities showed “deep-seated discomfort” about that name.
+Wright, who was named Washington’s team president in August, ruled out Warriors in a lengthy post on the team’s website Monday, saying feedback from Native American communities showed “deep-seated discomfort” about that name.

 “Failing to acknowledge our past use of Native imagery in the consideration of the new name wouldn’t be mindful of the individuals and communities that were hurt by the previous name,” Wright said.
 “We will choose an identity that unequivocally departs from any use of or approximate linkage to Native American imagery.”